saraalkhoneen/Data-mining-6/Customer credits notebook.md

 ```{r}
 var_age <- var(dataset$age)
 ```
-Te got a closer look at our data.
+we got a closer look at our data.
 1- The length
 2- Class type
 3- Central tendancy (mode, mean and median) of each attribute with the Q1 and Q3